|Main Government Page||

 The Irish Department of Foreign Affairs and Trade is responsible for the policy development and regulation of international trade with Ireland.
 The site provides information on passports, citizenship, travel advice, and Irish embassies and consulates.

 The Department of Health is responsible for improving the health and well-being of people in Ireland in a manner that promotes better health for everyone, fair access, responsive and appropriate care delivery, and high performance.
-The site includes information about projects being done by the department, a news center, and publications.
+The site includes a news center, publications and statistics, and information about projects being done by the department.

-The Health Products Regulatory Authority (HPRA) protects the public and animal health through regulation of medicines, medical devices, and healthcare products.
+The Health Products Regulatory Authority (HPRA) protects the public and animal health by regulating medicines, medical devices, and healthcare products.
 They also monitor the safety of cosmetics.
-Its website includes product listings, descriptions of different medicines, current topics in medicine and legislation, as well as news and publications.
+The HPRA website includes product listings, descriptions of different medicines, current topics in medicine and legislation, as well as news and publications.

 With 60 chambers of commerce and 13,000 business members, Chambers Ireland is the largest business network of chambers of commerce in Ireland.
 Local chambers of commerce are accessible through the website, as well as news, events, publications, services, and membership information.
 A newsletter is also available with a free subscription.

-Enterprise Ireland is the government organization charged with assisting the development of Irish enterprise.
-This site is developed to assist the organization in attracting investment in Ireland from international businesses, increasing Ireland's trade and connecting with Irish partners.
+Enterprise Ireland is the government organization responsible for the development of Irish enterprises in world markets.
+The site is developed to assist Irish enterprises in attracting investment from international businesses, growing their business, and boosting export sales.

 Managed by the Office of Government Prodcurement, eTenders helps visitors find tender notices all over Ireland.
 Buyers have a chance to establish notices while suppliers can be informed about the latest business opportunities.
 The site also offers legislation and guides on public procurement as well as notices that can be searched by the business sector.
 A free registration is necessary to access the buyer and supplier pages.